dlt-hub/dlt/docs/website/docs/dlt-ecosystem/destinations/filesystem.md

 azure_storage_sas_token = "sas_token" # please set me up!
 ```

-If you have the correct Azure credentials set up on your machine (e.g. via azure cli),
+If you have the correct Azure credentials set up on your machine (e.g., via Azure CLI),
 you can omit both `azure_storage_account_key` and `azure_storage_sas_token` and `dlt` will fall back to the available default.
 Note that `azure_storage_account_name` is still required as it can't be inferred from the environment.

-#### Local file system
+#### Local File System
-If for any reason you want to have those files in local folder, set up the `bucket_url` as follows (you are free to use `config.toml` for that as there are no secrets required)
+If for any reason you want to have those files in a local folder, set up the `bucket_url` as follows (you are free to use `config.toml` for that as there are no secrets required)

 ```toml
 [destination.filesystem]